How to Use Partner Scoring to Increase Channel ROI

 There are five distinct measures you should examine to determine how committed they are:

-- Planning Execution: What is the partner’s track record of execution against partner-level business planning?
+Planning Execution: What is the partner’s track record of execution on partner-level business planning?

 Quantifying commitment is subjective, like the capability measurement.